tytydraco/yessleep/out/The_Swearing_Jar.md

 Mother turned to look at me, and I shook my head a little.

 "Good," she smiled.
-Putting the lid back and putting the jar back onto the top shelf in the corner.
+Putting the lid on and putting the jar back onto the top shelf in the corner.

 From that time on, mother would take the jar down and scream into it instead of showing us her anger.
 And after she had done so, she seemed all better.
 There were even times when I would see her sitting at the dining table, the jar opened, its lid rolling back and forth from the tip of her fingers as she spoke to it like an old friend.
 Telling it of our misdeeds or moments of our lives, and even some of our secrets.